4 Reasons to Use a Credit Card for Purchases

 Risk of overspending

-The ease of swiping a credit card may lead to overspending.
+The ease of swiping a credit card (or auto-filling your credit card details online) may lead to overspending.
 If you want to use your credit card for most purchases, it can help to set and stick to a budget.

 Interest charges